The Innovative Solution That Changed my Outlook on Healthcare

-People hear that DispatchHealth provides mobile urgent care and often assume it’s a convenient service that only wealthy people can afford.
-The reality is that we treat the sickest among our communities, whether that’s in a gated neighborhood or low income housing.
+People hear that DispatchHealth provides urgent care and often assume it’s a convenient service that only wealthy people can afford.
+The reality is that we treat the sickest among our communities, whether that’s in a gated neighborhood or low-income housing.

 In just a few hours a patient can hit dozens of obstacles within healthcare’s fragmented system resulting in profound human, social and economic burdens.
 These burdens bear down hardest on aging people and those struggling to keep a roof over their head and survive another day.

 DispatchHealth is working to bridge these gaps.
 People who serially use the emergency room can now get care right from their sofa.
 We offer complex medicine that often includes things like IV antibiotics, sutures or the use of our portable lab or EKG.
 And we provide these services for people of all ages from three months to people well into their 10th decade.

 I’ve ridden along with our teams in different cities and it’s always a profound experience.
 My 27-year career includes more than 10 years in healthcare but I’ve only worked in a company that actually provides care since early this year.
 It’s in these days with our provider teams that my eyes are finally opened to the interwoven complexities of access to care and the host of social determinants that drive most of our health needs.